-Your vehicle may be equipped with a 15W 3A Qi wireless charging pad located inside of the center console just below the CD player (if equipped).
+Your vehicle may be equipped with a 15W 3A Qi wireless charging pad located inside of the center console.
 This charging pad is designed to wirelessly charge your Qi enabled mobile phone.
 Qi is a standard that uses magnetic induction to transfer power to your mobile device.

 Your mobile phone must be designed for Qi wireless charging.
-If the phone is not equipped with Qi wireless charging functionality, an aftermarket sleeve or a specialized back plate can be purchased from your mobile phone provider or an local electronics retailer.
+If the phone is not equipped with Qi wireless charging functionality, an aftermarket sleeve or a specialized back plate can be purchased from your mobile phone provider or a local electronics retailer.
 Please see your phone's owner's manual for further information.